raviqqe/doc/pen-lang/announcing-pen-v0-4.md

 ### LLVM upgrade to 14

-As I mentioned above, LLVM was upgraded to 14 in the new release, which fixed many bugs including the ones related to [tail call optimization](https://github.com/raviqqe/llvm-tail-call-opt-bug).
+As I mentioned first, LLVM was upgraded to 14 in the new release finally, which fixed many bugs including the ones related to [tail call optimization](https://github.com/raviqqe/llvm-tail-call-opt-bug).
 Examples of fixed bugs are:

 - Certain operations on the built-in map type led to segmentation faults.
 - `pen test` command failed on macOS with multiple tests.